CHARM-BDF/charmgpt/README.md

 - Checks if Docker is running and starts it if needed
 - Installs dependencies for all MCP servers
 - Builds all MCP servers (TypeScript compilation)
-- Builds the Docker images for both Python and R MCPs
+- Builds the Docker images for Python, R, and R MCPs

 ## Manual Setup